Justice, Equity, Diversity, and Inclusion (JEDI)

 Mission Statement

 We believe in a social justice framework that values the contributions of people from diverse backgrounds.
-We welcome and supports those who have faced barriers to practicing medicine, specifically those who identify as minorities, whether defined on the basis of race, ethnicity, socioeconomic status, gender, sexual orientation, physical ability, religion, first generation in higher education, or otherwise.
-We are committed to creating resident classes that are more reflective of our diverse and largely minority patient population, as we believe that this is essential for addressing the healthcare disparities facing the patients we serve.
-We are proud to work closely with Diversity and Inclusion Signature Program at Boston University School of Public Health.
+We welcome and support those who have faced barriers to practicing medicine, specifically, those who identify as minorities, whether defined on the basis of race, ethnicity, socioeconomic status, gender, sexual orientation, physical ability, religion, first-generation in higher education, or otherwise.
+We also recognize that “diversity” can be a very broad term, therefore, we also serve as a support system for any allies/advocates/accomplices, parents, those of you who may be financially supporting family back home, etc. We are committed to creating resident classes that are more reflective of our diverse and largely minority patient population, as we believe that this is essential for addressing the healthcare disparities facing the patients we serve.

 Our Patients